4th IAA Conference on Space Situational Awareness

 Abstract

-Troy leads business development, compliance, communications, and organization at KMI, with Psychology/Behavior Analysis degree from Northern Michigan University (NMU) where he first worked with his now-co-founders.
-Presenting and publishing technical publications in multiple disciplines, he is sought as a speaker and commenter across industry, academia, and government, having previously led multistate business units at Snap-on Tools in $17 million annual revenue for critical industry before developing the multiple contracted company of KMI in Marquette, MI.
+Troy M. Morris serves as a Co-Founder & CEO for Kall Morris Inc (KMI) in Marquette, MI, where he leads business development, compliance, communications, and organization, with a degree in Psychology/Behavior Analysis from Northern Michigan University (NMU).
+Presenting and publishing technical publications in multiple disciplines, he is sought as a speaker and commenter across industry, academia, and government, having previously led multistate business units at Snap-on Tools in $17 million annual revenue in critical industries.

 Background: Roger McNamara